Multivariate expansivity theory and Pierce-Birkhoff conjecture: Expansion in mixed and specified directions

-It is easily noticeable that the inequality allows us to control the totient of a mixed expansion by the average of the totient of expansions in specific directions involved in the mixed expansion.
-We relegate the proof of this to latter sections, where we develop the required tools needed.
-It is fair to say that this inequality is crude; However, we will obtained a much stronger version in the sequel that gives much information.
+We remark that the inequality allows us to control the totient of a mixed expansion by the average of the totient of expansions in specific directions involved in the mixed expansion.
+We relegate the proof of this to subsequent sections, where we develop the relevant tools to establish this inequality.
+We will develop stronger version of the inequality that contains enough information.